£25,020 - £35,425 Price range

 In a previous life, the car you see here might have been called a BMW 1 Series Coupe.
 But since BMW’s naming rejig all coupe and convertible variants (and curious four-door coupes, and mini-MPVs like the 2 Series Active Tourer) get even-numbered names.

-That out the way, we can tell you that experts love the 2 Series.
+That out the way, we can tell you that we love the 2 Series.
 It looks better than the 1 Series hatchback, but also drives better too – a little sharper, a little more sporting.
-BMW hope that the 2 Series will steal sales away from the likes of the Peugeot RCZ and Audi TT.
+BMW hopes that the 2 Series will steal sales away from the likes of the Audi TT.

 Aside from the slightly squeezed rear quarters, it’s much like a regular 1 Series in here.
-Critics call the interior “stylish and well-built”, and while models with all-cloth seats can feel a little “cheap”, leather or Alcantara-equipped models have a desirable feel.
+The interior is stylish and well-built, and while models with cloth seats can feel a little cheap, leather or Alcantara-equipped models have a desirable feel.

 The driving position is spot-on, but those in the rear may be less impressed.
 It’s strictly a two-person-only bench, though legroom is adequate and headroom plentiful.
-It can be a squeeze getting to those seats though – this is strictly a two-door car.
+It can be a squeeze getting to those seats though.

 Boot space isn’t that bad.
 It’s bigger than the 1 Series’ luggage area, in fact – 390 litres is 40 more than the hatch.
 It does lack that top-hinged tailgate though, meaning it’s only practical if you can squeeze the necessary items through the boot opening.